bluefloyd00/py-test-utility/README.md

 # py-test-utility

-Contains a collection of class and functions which aim to help deelopers in implementing and testing data pipelines against the new generation data warehouses and storing system i.e. BigQuery and GCS
+Contains a collection of class and functions which aim to help developers implement and test data pipelines against the new generation data warehouses and storing system i.e. BigQuery and GCS

 ## Installation
 py-test-utility can be installed via pip